khanhha1005/Group23_Business_Analytics/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code.

 # Acknowledgments
-Thanks to Kaggle for providing the datasets used in this analysis.
+Thanks to VNDIRECT Securities Corporation for providing the data used in this analysis.
 Special thanks to the team members (Bình, Hoàn, Việt, Khánh) for their contributions to different aspects of the project.
 Happy analyzing! 🚀